 How to Deter Birds and Squirrels from Sunflowers

 Admittedly, it's kind of cute when squirrels shimmy their way up towering sunflowers to feast on the seeds, but what if you want to save that seed?
 Protecting sunflowers from birds and squirrels will help you keep the harvest all to yourself.
 You can get creative to deter birds eating sunflowers and squirrels taking your hard won harvest.

 Using netting over the flower or entire plant can prevent many seed thieves.
 Plant decoy plants, keep bird feeders filled, and place feeding sites for squirrels.
-If they aren’t hungry, they are not as likely to go after your plant.
+If they aren't hungry, they are not as likely to go after your plants.

 There are sprays and repellents available that, combined with covering the flower, should work in combo.
 Rather than play around with such measures, you can also just harvest the flowers.
 Pick them when the back of the flower turns from green to deeply yellow.
 Set the seed heads in a dry, warm location to cure.

 Birds Eating Sunflower Plants

 It's only natural to see birds eating sunflower.
 However, their feast is your loss, so protective measures must ensue.
 You can try a scarecrow, the classic way to scare away birds or use any fluttering, moving item that will startle them away.
 One easy method is to hang CDs to sway and glitter in the sunlight.

 Draping the plant in holiday tinsel is another quick way to frighten birds away from your seeds.
 You can also cover the heads so birds can't get to them so easily.
 Simple brown paper bags slipped over the flowers will let the seeds continue to ripen while deterring the birds.